Distributional convergence for the number of symbol comparisons used by QuickSort: Main results (in continuous time): Convergence in (and therefore in distribution)

-(d)~The sum on~$w$ in~\eqref{cond} is bounded above by the max-prefix probability $\pi_k$ defined at~\eqref{pikdef}, and so~\eqref{picond} (namely, $\sum_k \pi_k^{1 / p} < \infty$) is sufficient for~\eqref{cond}.
-Thus from the discussion in \refS{SS:source} we see that \refT{T:main} gives $L^p$-convergence for $Y(t)$ for all $\Pi$-tamed sources with parameter $\gamma > p$.
+\item[(d)]~The sum on~$w$ in~\eqref{cond} is bounded above by the max-prefix probability $\pi_k$ defined at~\eqref{pikdef}, and so~\eqref{picond} (namely, $\sum_k \pi_k^{1 / p} < \infty$) is sufficient for~\eqref {cond}.
+Thus from the discussion in \refS{SSsource} we see that \refT {Tmain} gives $L^p$-convergence for $Y(t)$ for all $\Pi$-tamed sources with parameter $\gamma> p$.
 In particular, for any g-tamed source, such as any (nondegenerate) memoryless source, we have $Y(t) \to Y$ in $L^p$ for every $p < \infty$.

-(e)~The standard binary source is a classical example of a periodic memoryless source (cf.~\cite{vcff2009}---specifically, Definition 3(d), Theorem 1(ii), and the discussion~(ii) in Section~3).
-Fill and Janson~\cite[Proposition~5.4]{fj2010} show explicitly for the standard binary source that
+\item[(e)]~The standard binary source is a classical example of a periodic memoryless source; cf.~\cite{vcff2009}---specifically, Definition 3(d), Theorem 1(ii) and the discussion~(ii) in Section~3.
+Fill and Janson~\cite{fj2010}, Proposition 5.4, show explicitly for the standard binary source that

 where $c_1, c_2$ are explicitly given constants and $\pi_t$ is a certain periodic function of $\log t$.
-Given the periodic term of order~$t$ in the mean for this periodic source, we find it surprising that \refT{T:main} nevertheless applies.
+Given the periodic term of order~$t$ in the mean for this periodic source, we find it surprising that \refT{Tmain} nevertheless applies.